 - 1. Make application and be accepted to Mississippi Gulf Coast Community College. - 2.
-Make a separate application to the ADN Division, specifying the campus to attend.
-Students may apply to attend the ADN Program on one MGCCC campus only. - Submit official copies of ACT scores and transcripts of all college work to the Office of Admissions. - 4.
+Make a separate application to the ADN Program, specifying the campus to attend.
+Students may apply to attend the ADN Program on one MGCCC campus only. - 3.
+Submit official copies of ACT scores and transcripts of all college work to the campus Admissions Office.
+A residual ACT is not accepted. - 4.
 Achieve a Grade Point Average (GPA) of 2.5 or higher on the required pre-requisite courses (ENG 1113, PSY 1513, and BIO 2514) plus any other degree-required courses that have been completed. - 5.
 Achieve an ACT score of 18 or higher.
-To waive an ACT score of less than 18, applicant must complete 23 semester hours of degree-required courses with a GPA of 2.5 or higher.
-Eight (8) of the twenty-three (23) credit hours must include Anatomy and Physiology I & II with a grade of "C" or better in each.
-Science courses must be less than five years old and may be repeated only once. - 6.
-Score a 69 or above on the Essential Math Skills section and a 59 or above on the Reading Comprehension section of the Nurse Entrance Test (NET).
-Applicants are eligible to take the exam only once during a one-year time frame unless written permission to retest is obtained from the campus ADN Department Chairperson.
+To waive an ACT score of less than 18, applicant must complete twenty-three (23) semester hours of degree-required courses with a GPA of 2.5 or higher.
+The twenty-three (23) credit hours must include Anatomy and Physiology I & II.
+Science courses require a grade of "C" or better, must be less than five years old and may be repeated only once. - 6.
+Score a 69 or above on the Essential Math Skills section and a 59 or above on the Reading Comprehension section of the Nurse Entrance Exam (NET).
+Applicants who make less than the minimum scores may attempt the NET again as soon as designated remediation through the campus Learning Lab is completed.
+Without the remediation, individuals may re-take the NET only once every 12 months.